 - The home page is not shown.
-When a remote control session starts, the app will automatically show the default page, as configured via the Default page after home page parameter (see 3.3 User Interface on page 46). - The title bar does not show the current time and temperature. - The settings pages are not available.
+When a remote control session starts, the app will automatically show the default page, as configured via the Default page after home page parameter (see 3.3 User Interface on page 50). - The title bar does not show the current time and temperature. - The settings pages are not available. - The Door phone and Cameras pages are not available.